harishkumarforeverr/React.js-classes-Jan-2023-Batch/src/book.md

 21. Switch statement

-22. object and

-23. object destructure

-24. Array and

-25. Array destructure

-26. rest operator
+22. rest operator

-27. callback
+23. callback

-28. forEach method
+24. forEach method

-29. for in and for of
+25. for in and for of
     const person = {fname:"John", lname:"Doe", age:25};

 let text = "";